MicrosoftDocs/cpp-docs/docs/standard-library/string-view-operators.md

 ## <a name="op_gt"></a> operator&gt;

-Tests if the object on the left side of the operator is greater than to the object on the right side.
+Tests if the object on the left side of the operator is greater than the object on the right side.

 ```cpp
 template <class CharType, class Traits>